cjaypagayona-sys/smart-straw-machine/README.md

 Introduction

-The Smart Straw Machine is an automated system designed to release drinking straws using sensors and motorized mechanisms.
+- The Smart Straw Machine is an automated system designed to release drinking straws using sensors and motorized mechanisms.
 The machine detects a user’s hand or object and automatically dispenses a straw safely and efficiently.

-Features
+Features:

--Automatic straw dispensing
+- Automatic straw dispensing

--Ultrasonic sensor detection
+- Ultrasonic sensor detection

--Servo motor mechanism
+- Servo motor mechanism

--Touchless operation
+- Touchless operation

--Compact and easy-to-use design
+- Compact and easy-to-use design

 Components Used:

--SG90 Servo Motor
+- SG90 Servo Motor

--Arduino Nano
+- Arduino Nano

--Ultrasonic Sensor
+- Ultrasonic Sensor

--Power Supply
+- Power Supply

--Conveyor System
+- Conveyor System

 How It Works: